pokt-network/pocket-core/doc/cli-interface-spec.md

 - Function Name: The name of the actual function to be called: `create`
 - (Optional): Space separated function arguments, e.g.: `pocket accounts create <passphrase>`

+### Default Namespace
+The default namespace contains functions that are pertinent to the execution of the Pocket Node.

+- `pocket start <datadir>`
+> Starts the Pocket Node, picks up the config from the assigned `<datadir>`.
+>
+> Arguments:
+> - `<datadir>`: The data directory where the configuration files for this node are specified.

 ### Accounts Namespace Functions
+The `accounts` namespace handles all account related interactions, from creating and deleting accounts, to importing and exporting accounts.

 - `pocket accounts list`
 > Lists all the account addresses stored in the keybase.